reaskearth/api/README.md

 The Reask API currently supports two products:

-1. DeepCyc: high-resolution probabilistic view of tropical cyclone (TC) risk everywhere in the world, both under the current as well as future climate scenarios.
+1. DeepCyc: a high-resolution probabilistic view of tropical cyclone (TC) risk everywhere in the world, both under the current as well as future climate scenarios.
 2. HindCyc: high-resolution tropical cyclone gust footprint estimates for both historical storms and immediately after landfall.

-The Reask Map API base URL is: `https://api.reask.earth`

 Further information can be found on our website (https://reask.earth/products/).